prividentity/PrivateIdentity-Oldd/EXEMPT-FROM-PRIVACY-OBLIGATIONS.md

-# The Private Identity System is Exempt from GDPR, CCPA, BIPA and HIPAA Privacy Obligations
+# The Cloud Biometric MFA System is Exempt from GDPR, CCPA, BIPA and HIPAA Privacy Obligations

 ## Overview
 * [<b>Fully homomorphic encryption</b>](https://en.wikipedia.org/wiki/Private_biometrics) (FHE) enables encrypted match and search operations on encrypted data without allowing any third party to observe the actual data.
-* Cloud Biometric MFA is certified compliant with [<B>IEEE 2410 Standard for Biometric Privacy</b>](https://github.com/openinfer/PrivateIdentity/wiki/IEEE-2410-STANDARD-FOR-BIOMETRIC-PRIVACY-%5BDRAFT%5D).
-This Standard requires FHE for private identity assertion and authentication.
+* [<B>IEEE 2410 Standard for Biometric Privacy</b>](https://github.com/openinfer/PrivateIdentity/wiki/IEEE-2410-STANDARD-FOR-BIOMETRIC-PRIVACY-%5BDRAFT%5D) (SBP) requires FHE for private identity assertion and authentication.
-* Compliance with <b>IEEE 2410, "...guarantees the SBP system </b>does not incur GDPR, CCPA, BIPA or HIPAA privacy obligations." </b>
+* IEEE 2410 compliance, "...<b>guarantees the SBP system does not incur </b>GDPR, CCPA, BIPA or HIPAA privacy obligations." </b>
-### Cloud Biometric MFA Processes Only Anonymized Data
+## Cloud Biometric MFA processes only "anonymized data."
 * <b>FHE payloads are anonymized data.</b> The FHE payload is a globally unique positional array that does not contain biological or behavioral characteristics, imagery or a template of any physiological, biological or behavioral trait (embeddings, or vector encryptions).
 * <b>UUIDs are anonymized data.</b> The Cloud Biometric MFA system generates a universally unique identifier (“UUID”) to label each end user instead of using a username, email address or other personal data.
 This UUID cannot be tied back to an individual/end user by Private Identity.
 Therefore, this UUID is also anonymized data.
 * <b>FHE payloads and UUIDs are not “personal data” or “biometric data” </b>under the GDPR, “personal information” or “biometric information” under the CCPA, “biometric identifiers” or “biometric information” under the BIPA, and are not “protected health information” under the HIPAA.

 ### Cloud Biometric MFA is exempt from privacy law obligations
-* <b>Cloud Biometric MFA system processes only anonymized data</b> and not personal data.
+* <b>The system processes only anonymized data</b> and not personal data.
 This eliminates the data subject’s rights that would otherwise arise when personal data is being processed.
-* <b>The loss of any FHE payloads and UUIDs from Cloud Biometric MFA would not constitute a breach</b> of biometric data or personal data because they do not constitute personal data.
+* <b>The loss of any FHE payloads and UUIDs would not constitute a breach</b> of biometric data or personal data.
+FHE payloads do not constitute personal data.
-* <b>Cloud Biometric MFA system fulfills the GDPR, CCPA, BIPA and HIPAA's regulatory and policy goals</b> by minimizing the need to process unnecessary categories of personal data.
-This helps advance each of the data protection principles underlying data protection laws worldwide.
+* <b>The system fulfills the GDPR, CCPA, BIPA and HIPAA's regulatory and policy goals</b> by minimizing the need to process unnecessary categories of personal data.
+This helps advance each of the data protection principles underlying data privacy laws worldwide.

+## GDPR
+Cloud Biometric MFA systems enable customers to, "advance the principles of the GDPR by transforming biometrics into anonymized FHE payloads.
+This eliminates the requirement for organizations to gather personal data to support robust security and advances the integrity and confidentiality principle and the data minimization principle of the GDPR."
+See [link](https://github.com/openinfer/PrivateIdentity/wiki/IEEE-2410-STANDARD-FOR-BIOMETRIC-PRIVACY-%5BDRAFT%5D#95-gdpr) for full discussion.
+### FHE Payloads Contain "Anonymized Data"
+* "FHE payloads and UUIDs are not personal data under the GDPR.
+Accordingly, the GDPR’s principles do not apply to the FHE payloads or UUIDs."
+* See [link](https://github.com/openinfer/PrivateIdentity/wiki/IEEE-2410-STANDARD-FOR-BIOMETRIC-PRIVACY-%5BDRAFT%5D#951-fhe-payloads-contain-anonymized-data) for full discussion.
+### FHE Payloads Do Not Contain "Biometric Data"
+* "The FHE payload with UUID does not qualify as biometric data.
+In particular, the FHE payload does not contain biological or behavioral characteristics, imagery or a template of any physiological, biological or behavioral trait."
+* "The UUID is a randomly generated, universally unique identifier that cannot be tied back to an individual/end user once assigned and in the possession of an entity utilizing SBP systems."
+* See [link](https://github.com/openinfer/PrivateIdentity/wiki/IEEE-2410-STANDARD-FOR-BIOMETRIC-PRIVACY-%5BDRAFT%5D#952-fhe-payloads-do-not-contain-biometric-data) for full discussion.

 * <b>IMPORTANT:</b> _This analysis of data privacy laws does not constitute legal advice and all businesses should seek counsel concerning their data privacy legal and compliance obligations._

 ## Resources
 **IEEE 2410-2020 Standard for Biometric Privacy**<br>